Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 The bad side?
 Schools are more crowded, and the cost of living puts a large part of the city out of reach for most families.

 But price is based on demand and a lot of people want to live in Mount Airy.

 Bowie ranks as the 4th best suburb of Baltimore for 2019.

 You won’t find many better places to raise your kids in the region than in Bowie and the schools are some of the best around.

 Coming in as the fifth best is Manchester.

-According to online reports, Hampstead is quickly becoming one of the more affluent suburbs in the Baltimore area, meaning you need to get in soon.
+According to online reports, Annapolis is quickly becoming one of the more affluent suburbs in the Baltimore area, meaning you need to get in soon.

-The 7th best suburb on our list goes to Annapolis.
+The 7th best suburb on our list goes to Hampstead.